GiulioRusso/Ni-Dataset/README.md

 .
 ├── nidataset/                # The NIfTI dataset management package folder │   ├── Draw.py               # Functions for drawing and manipulating bounding boxes on NIfTI images.
+│   ├── Preprocessing.py      # Functions for preprocessing pipelines on NIfTI images.
 │   ├── Slices.py             # Functions for extracting slices and annotations from NIfTI files.
 │   ├── Utility.py            # Utility functions for dataset information statistics.
 │   ├── Volume.py             # Functions for NIfTI volume transformations and modifications.